Yangzhangcst/Light-FTI-FDet/README.md

-# Light_FTI-FDet
+# Light-FTI-FDet
 Source code for the paper "Real-time Vision Based System of Fault Detection for Freight Trains".
-The Light_FTI-FDet paper can be found [here](https://ieeexplore.ieee.org/document/8911418).
+The Light-FTI-FDet paper can be found [here](https://ieeexplore.ieee.org/document/8911418).

 The Light_FTI-FDet is modified from [FTI-FDet](https://ieeexplore.ieee.org/document/8451188).